 The welt is the strip of leather that runs along the edge of the outsole that is the attachment point between the outsole and the strip of canvas (gemming) that is cemented to the inside of the shoe.
 The space enclosed by the welt is then filled with cork and a steel shank.
 This process of welting a shoe was invented by Charles Goodyear, Jr. in 1869.
 The benefit of using a welt to attach the outsole to the upper is that it allows the shoes to be resoled multiple times, thus giving the shoe a much longer lifespan.
 The Goodyear method was one of the first alternatives to the traditional handwelted method, thus allowing manufacturers to much more rapidly and consistently apply the welt to the shoe.
 The Goodyear welt was also considered to be more waterproof than prior welting mechanisms.
 Alden shoes are Goodyear Welted.

-Alden offers two types of welts, flat (regular) or split-reverse (storm-welt) and two attachment styles, 270 degree (sometimes called a “closed heal”) or 360 degree (sometimes called a “around the shoe”).
+Alden offers three types of welts, flat (regular), storm, and pre-stitched reverse and two attachment styles, 270 degree (sometimes called a “closed heal”) or 360 degree (sometimes called a “around the shoe”).

 Flat Welt – Note the absence of the vertical piece of leather between the upper and the sole.